pavelracu/std_is_a_bits/README.md

  - Game theme - infect the maximum number of cells with your virus.
  - Cells infected will infect other cells.
- - Each player is a virus.
+ - Each player1 is a virus.
  - Player moves with arrow keys.

  Please enjoy.